algobulls/algobulls_help_site/docs/index.md

 !!!
 Note
     * You can skip this step if you are looking to do Backtesting and Paper Trading (**but not Real Trading**)

-## 4) Update your Risk Management Settings
+## 4) Update your Risk Management Settings (Beta)
 Click [here](/member/Settings/general-settings/#risk-management) to know more about your Risk Management Settings.

 `MAX Capital Drawdown` is your Risk Appetite.
 Real Trading will stop when this limit is breached.

 `Desired Profit` is the value of your Profit Limit.
-Read Trading will stop when this value is achieved.
+Real Trading will stop when this value is achieved.

 !!!
 Note
     * You can skip this step if you are looking to do Backtesting and Paper Trading (**but not Real Trading**)